Mount Kenya trek to Point Lenana

 Testimonial: "Firstly I would like to say a huge thank you for helping to organise a fantastic trip to Mount Kenya!
 It really was an unforgettable trip and we all hugely enjoyed it!

 The organisation of the whole trip was faultless and I was so impressed with everyone I have met here from AA.
 Cyrus was fantastic and we couldn't have asked for a better guide, along with the brilliant team of porters, not forgetting the fantastic cook.
 He fed us very very well! "

-The following is our preferred itinerary for good acclimatisation to summit safely.
-It uses the Sirimon route for the ascent and the Naro Moru route for the descent.
-Either works but the recent forest fires around the base of the mountain has meant that the first day on Sirimon is no longer through a lovely forest.
+The following is a basic itinerary for good acclimatisation to summit safely.
+It uses the Sirimon route for the ascent and the Naro Moru route for the descent but either works and ascending the Naro Moru route will give you the chance to summit via the Austrian Hut on what is currently the highest via ferrata route in the world.